OrygenVR/Revive_user_guides/README.md

 ## Getting Started
-Instructions on how to set up and start using the program for the first time.

 1. Connect your Meta Quest using cable or wifi (Airlink)
   - For cable make sure to use a USB-c fast speed cable
   - For airlink make sure the headset and the computer are in the same Wifi network